ioerger/transit2/src/pytransit/doc/source/method_anova.rst

    If None is selected, LFCs for each gene in each condition are calculated with respect to the *grand mean* count across all conditions (so conditions with higher counts will be balanced with conditions with lower counts).
 In this case, only a single reference case may be used.
+-  **Ignore N-Terminus % :** Ignore TAs occuring at given percentage (as integer) of the N terminus.
+Default: 0

+-  **Ignore C-Terminus % :** Ignore TAs occuring at given percentage (as integer) of the C terminus.
+Default: 0

 -  **-n**: Normalization Method.
 Determines which normalization method to use when comparing datasets.
 Default: -n TTR